Climdyn/WTG-TM/README.md

 This software is provided as supplementary material with:

-* Vannitsem, S., and Demaeyer, J.: Emergence of chaos in the tropical atmosphere: Study of the Weak Temperature Gradient system.
-Submitted to Nonlinear Processes in Geophysics.
+* Vannitsem, S. and Demaeyer, J.: Emergence of chaos in the tropical atmosphere: Study of the weak temperature gradient system, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2026-3631

 **Please cite this article if you use (a part of) this software for a publication.**